transferwise/pipelinewise/docs/index.rst

 Beyond the Horizon
 ------------------

-PipelineWise is built on top of several `Singer.io <https://www.singer.io/>`_ components but the singer.io components are responsible only to do certain tasks like extracting data from a specific data source or loading data into a specific destination.
-To replicate data end to end you'll need have an extra layer on top these components to run the jobs, make configurations, select streams to replicate, do logging and more.
+PipelineWise is built on top of several `Singer.io <https://www.singer.io/>`_ components.
+Singer.io components are responsible to do certain tasks like extracting data from a specific data source or loading data into a specific destination but to replicate data end to end you'll need have an extra layer on top these components to run the jobs, make configurations, select streams to replicate, do logging and more.

 This is where PipelineWise comes in place.
 PipelineWise is a collection of pre-selected singer taps and